peasy/Peasy.NET-Samples/README.md

 The ```ConfigureInMemoryUsage``` method instantiates the business services and passes concrete [in-memory data proxies](https://github.com/peasy/Peasy.DataProxy.InMemory) to them for data access.

+To run the application, ensure that the WPF project is set as the startup project.

 #### WPF &#8594; SQL Server
 ![WPF &#8594; SQL Server](https://www.dropbox.com/s/s5xvkdgkasynzd6/WPF-SQL.png?dl=0&raw=1)